e-kwsm/nwchem-wiki/GW.md

 In addition to an atomic orbital [basis set](Basis.md), the *GW* module **requires** an *auxiliary basis set* to be provided in order to fit the four-center electron repulsion integrals.
-The auxliary basis set can have either the `cd basis` or `ri basis` names (see also [DFT](Density-Functional-Theory-for-Molecules.md#specification-of-basis-sets-for-the-dft-module)).
+The auxiliary basis set can have either the `cd basis` or `ri basis` names (see also [DFT](Density-Functional-Theory-for-Molecules.md#specification-of-basis-sets-for-the-dft-module)).
 Three combinations can be obtained:

   - If a `ri basis` is given without a `cd basis`,